rajarshikarmakarx/Expense-Tracker-Python/readme.md

 - Amounts are stored as integers; the `Expense` class formats them with two decimal places when printed via `repr()`.
 - Invalid inputs (bad date formats, non-numeric amounts, out-of-range category choices) are caught and the prompt repeats rather than crashing the program.

-## License

-This project currently has no license specified.
-Add one (e.g., MIT) if you plan to share or open-source it.